eyssette/2024/print/DNL/term-body-sport-questions.md

 25. Is professional sport just a show?
 26. Can handisport events challenge societal perceptions of disability?
 27. Does sport include or exclude people with disabilities?
 28. What could explain the use of doping?
+What is wrong with doping in sport?
 29. Is sport a model of meritocracy, in which success is simply a reflection of personal merit?
 30. Should we sometimes boycott certain sporting events?
 Why?
 31. Are the Olympic Games still a symbol of peace and unity?